 If the number ends with a “k” designation, it is short for “kcmil”. kcmil and MCM cable sizes are interchangeable numbers for large diameter wire/cables.
 MCM numbers are read as “350 MCM” or “500 MCM”.

 Don't forget the fuse!

 Take note: At the bottom of the chart is the recommended fuse for your inverter size.
-The fuse should be placed inline on the positive battery cable (+ or red colored) and within 1 foot (12 inches) of the battery.
+The fuse should be placed inline on the positive battery cable (+ or red colored cable) and within 1 foot (12 inches) from the battery.